Categories

 Conclusion: Transcription Services

 Remember, tutors give their wisdom as the basis for a student to perform their own research and draw conclusions from that, together with their intellectual perspective.
-Transcription and the use of AI isn’t a substitute for learning, it’s just another tool to make the process less tedious so you can spend more time fact-finding and hypothesizing; definitely not so that students can spend those saved hours drinking cold beer whilst munching down that pizza!
+Transcription and the use of AI aren’t a substitute for learning; it’s just another tool to make the process less tedious so you can spend more time fact-finding and hypothesizing—definitely not so that students can spend those saved hours drinking cold beer while munching down that pizza!
 Not that you’d ever do that, of course.